Museo Kordilyera in Baguio City

 Baguio City, Philippines — Bound with rich culture, there’s still more to Baguio than meets the eye.
 Museo Kordilyera, for example, the latest addition to its ever-growing attraction, is a must-see for every culture and history buff!

-If you’ve already visited the prime destinations in Baguio such as the Burnham Park, Bencab Museum, and Camp John Hay a countless time, then you will surely love this newest attraction in the city as well.
+If you’ve already visited the prime destinations in Baguio such as the Burnham Park, Bencab Museum, and Camp John Hay a countless times, then you will surely love this newest attraction in the city as well.

 Did you know that the museum houses an audio-visual room, a shop, and, a café?
 Get to know the museum more, and read along!